learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/MongoDB_in_Docker.md

 Alternatively you can also find MongoDB's and other images through Docker Desktop's search bar.

 If you just want to get a database server up and running, the easiest way is to use Docker Desktop's GUI.
 Navigate to the 'Images' tab on the left hand tab, and find the 'mongodb-community-server' image that you just pulled.
 Under actions click the run button and it will open up a popup prompting you to input optional settings.
 The only absolutely necessary field to input to get up and running is the 'Ports' field.
-[Read here first.](./MongoDB_in_Docker.md#a-quick-summary-about-ports)
+[Read about ports here.](./MongoDB_in_Docker.md#a-quick-summary-about-ports)

 In the port field, you can see that Docker Desktop already fills in the container port and control protocol for you (27017/tcp), so all we have to do is input the host port.
 We can use the same port (27017) as common.